suhaasv7/query-builder/README.md

 ## Usage

+1. **Navigation**: Use the sidebar to switch between "Simple Query Builder" and "Aggregation Pipeline" modes.

+2. **Simple Query Builder**:
-1. **Add Parameters**: Use the "Parameters" section to add query conditions
+   - **Add Parameters**: Use the "Parameters" section to add query conditions
      - Enter the field name
      - Select an operator
      - Choose the value type
      - Enter the value

-2. **Add Multiple Conditions**: Click "+ Add Condition" to add more query parameters
+   - **Add Multiple Conditions**: Click "+ Add Condition" to add more query parameters

-3. **View Generated Query**: The MongoDB Compass query appears in the right panel in real-time
+   - **View Generated Query**: The MongoDB Compass query appears in the right panel in real-time

-4. **Copy Query**: Click the "Copy" button to copy the query to your clipboard.
+   - **Copy Query**: Click the "Copy" button to copy the query to your clipboard.
 The query is automatically saved to your query history

-5. **Manage Saved Queries**:
+3. **Manage Saved Queries**:
    - View all previously copied queries below the main panels
    - Click "Copy" on any saved query to copy it again
    - Click "×" to delete individual queries